mattrips/scratchPad/ProtocolConformance 200703.md

 A **protocol requirement** *m* is a statement in the declaration of a protocol that a type declared to conform to the protocol must have a member satisfying *m*.

-The requirements of a protocol are not part of the requirements of a refining protocol.
-The requirements of a protocol cannot be overridden by a protocol that refines the protocol.
+If one protocol refines another protocol, the requirements of the latter are not part of the requirements of the former.
+The requirements of a protocol are not overridden by a protocol that refines the protocol.
 Thus, the conformances formed by a refining protocol do not include witnesses for requirements of the protocols refined by the refining protocol.

 ## 1.3 Implementations